sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

     ![Screenshot showing how to fix licensing.](./media/fix-2-licensing.PNG "Fix licensing")

-5. At the **Specify which executables are allowed to use the class library** dialog, select the **Add** button and then select *NorthwindMVC.dll* and *w3wp.exe* executible options.
+5. At the **Specify which executables are allowed to use the class library** dialog, select the **Add** button and then select *NorthwindMVC.dll* and *w3wp.exe* executable options.
 The IIS worker process will allow requests to be served.
 A new file titled licenses.config will be created with these details.
 Select **Next >**.

     ![Screenshot showing choosing the right executables.](./media/dll-and-exe.PNG "Specify which executables")